Anti-Bribery Policy

 We are able to offer hospitality to clients as long as it is not designed to coerce them into doing something that we want that will gain an advantage for us.

-We have clear charging policies so think if a client offers to pay more than those rates or offers a large sum as an advance when you have not yet requested money on account.
+Bribery can also be in less direct monetary forms, for example client offers to pay more than those rates or offers a large sum as an advance when you have not yet requested money on account.
 This could be an attempted bribe.

 Never accept payment in cash without manager approval which is unlikely to be given.